-In making decisions about executive compensation, the Committee relies primarily on its general experience and subjective considerations of various factors, including individual and corporate performance, the Company's strategic business goals and compensation survey data.
+In making decisions about executive compensation, the Committee relies primarily on its general experience and subjective considerations of various factors, including the Company's strategic business goals, compensation survey data and each executive officer's position, experience, level of responsibility, individual job performance, contributions to the Company's corporate performance, job tenure and future potential.
 The Committee does not set specific targets or benchmarks for overall compensation or for allocations between different elements and types of compensation.
+However, the Committee does assess whether the compensation for each of the executive officers falls within a reasonably competitive range between the 50th and 75th percentiles of companies of similar size and whether any variation above or below the range is appropriate.